vis-kid/octopress_drafts_previewer/source/_posts/2015-10-20-Factory-Girl-Guide-02.markdown

 Reads much better no?
 Especially when no variable names are involved.

-You can even reuse traits as attributes on other traits and factories:
+You can even reuse traits as attributes on other traits and factories.
+If you define the same attributes for multiple traits, the last one defined gets precedence of course.

 ``` ruby
 FactoryGirl.define do